dikhaarianda/Belajar-GIT/README.md

 # Harisenin.com Bootcamp Fullstack Developer

-This repository is used to work on mission 2 assignments from the Harisenin.com Fullstack Developer Bootcamp
+This repository is dedicated to completing Mission 2 assignments from the Harisenin.com Fullstack Developer Bootcamp.

+The mission focuses on resolving Git conflicts.